-Do not show capital losses made from collectables in part B - they should have been shown in part A2.
+Do not write capital losses made from collectables in part B - they should have been written in part A2.

-Now go straight to part D - there is no part C in this worksheet.
+Now continue to part D - there is no part C in this worksheet.

-Part D: Applying capital losses against current year capital gains
+Part D Apply capital losses against current year capital gains

-In part D, show your entity's current year capital gains reduced by:
+In part D, write your entity's current year capital gains (CYCG) reduced by:

-- current year capital losses, other than from collectables (step D1) - prior year net capital losses, other than from collectables (step D2) and - capital losses transferred in (for companies only step D3).
+- current year capital losses, other than from collectables (step D1) - prior year net capital losses, other than from collectables (step D2), and - capital losses transferred in (for companies only - step D3).